Ideal cotorsion theories in triangulated categories: Precovering and preenveloping ideals

 (b)$\Rightarrow$(a) Suppose that $\Ph(\frakE)$ is a precovering phantom $\CA$-ideal.
 Let $A$ be an object in $\CA$.
 If $\phi:C\to A[1]$ is an $\Ph(\frakE)$-precover, we consider the $\frakE$-triangle $A\overset{f}\to B\to C\overset{\phi}\to A[1]$.
 Using Lemma \ref{Icov-vs-Iinjenv}, we conclude that $f$ is an $\frakE$-injective $\frakE$-inflation. \end{proof}

-In the following we will present a method to construct weak proper classes with enough injective/projective homomorphisms.
+In the following we will present a method to construct almost exact structures with enough injective/projective homomorphisms.
 This is an extension of the method presented in \cite[Section 1]{Aus-So}.
-We start with an example of a weak proper class which extends Example \ref{fantome-clasice-gen}.
+We start with an example of an almost exact structure which extends Example \ref{fantome-clasice-gen}.